 Join us!

-Friends is really excited to offer Virtual Teen Groups for teens who stutter!
-The purpose of these groups is to create a safe space for teens to connect, inspire, and laugh with friends who stutter.
-All groups will be supervised by an adult.
-Please fill out the form below to register.
+Friends is excited to offer Virtual Teen Groups for teens who stutter.
+The purpose of these groups is to create a safe space for teens to connect, inspire, and laugh with friends who also stutter.
+All teen groups are facilitated by an adult who stutters.

 Team